fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 More info url []:
 ```

-`fixie init` will prompt you to enter some information about your Agent.
+`fixie init` will prompt you to enter some information about your agent.
-* **Handle**: the unique identifier used to identify the Agent in the Fixie Platform.
+* **Handle**: the unique identifier used to identify the agent in the Fixie Platform.
-* **Description**: an optional plain-text description of the Agent's abilities.
+* **Description**: an optional plain-text description of the agent's abilities.
-* **Entry point**: the name of the Python module that contains the Agent code, which we will create in the next step below.
+* **Entry point**: the name of the Python module that contains the agent code, which we will create in the next step below.
-* **More info url**: an optional URL that you can provide, which offers more information about the Agent.
-This can point to any website. * **Public**: flag indicates whether the Agent should be publicly visible in the Fixie Platform for other users.
-If you set this to `True`, anyone can use your Agent in their own applications.
+* **More info url**: an optional URL that you can provide, which offers more information about the agent.
+This can point to any website. * **Public**: flag indicates whether the agent should be publicly visible in the Fixie Platform for other users.
+If you set this to `True`, anyone can use your agent in their own applications.

-Running `fixie init` will create the file `agent.yaml` in the current directory, containing metadata on the Agent.
+Running `fixie init` will create the file `agent.yaml` in the current directory, containing metadata on the agent.

 ## Write the Agent code